 Children with Special Educational Needs have learning difficulties that call for special provision to be made.
 It is vital that that any child's Special Educational Needs are identified early and teachers, special educational needs professionals and parents work in partnership to plan for these needs.
 When a child has been identified as having learning difficulties, an appropriate curriculum and specialist targets can be set in place.
 A range of strategies that make full use of all available classroom and school resources can be used.
 This level of support is called SEN support.
 The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices.
 The class teacher will keep parents informed and draw upon them for additional information.
 The Special Educational Needs coordinator (SENCO), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
 The SENCO will then take the lead in further assessments of the child's needs, working in partnership with the child and their parents/carers and the staff in school.

-We will record the strategies used to support the child within an Individual Education Plan (IEP).
-The plan will also show the short-term target set for the child and the teaching strategies to be used.
-It will also indicate the planned outcomes and the date for the plan to be reviewed.
+We will record the strategies used to support the child within a Learning Profile.
+The plan will also show the targets set for the child and the teaching strategies to be used.
 In most cases, this review will take place once a term.

-If the IEP review identifies that support is needed from outside services, we will consult parents prior to any support being actioned.
+If the Learning Profile review identifies that support is needed from outside services, we will consult parents prior to any support being actioned.
 In most cases, children will be seen in school by external support services.
-External support services will provide information for the child's new IEP.
-The new strategies within the IEP will, wherever possible, be implemented in the child's normal classroom setting.
+External support services will provide information for the child's new Learning Profile.
+The new strategies within the Learning Profile will, wherever possible, be implemented in the child's normal classroom setting.